Toulon: Le Mourillon

 Le Mourillon is a small seaside neighbourhood to the east of Toulon, near the entrance of the harbour.
 It was once a fishing village, and then became the home of many of the officers of the French fleet.
 Mourillon has a small fishing port, next to a 16th-century fort, Fort Saint Louis, which was reconstructed by Vauban.
-In the 1970s the city of Toulon built a series of sheltered sandy beaches in Mourillon, which today are very popular with the Toulonais and naval families.
+In the 1970s, the city of Toulon built a series of sheltered sandy beaches in Mourillon, which today are very popular with the Toulonais and naval families.
 The Museum of Asian Art is in a house on the waterfront near Fort St. Louis.

 Mount Faron

 Mount Faron (584 m) dominates the city of Toulon.
-The top can be reached by cable car from Toulon or by a narrow, terrifying road that ascends from the west side and descends on the east side.
-The road is one of the most challenging stages of the annual Paris–Nice and Tour Méditerranéen bicycle races.
+The top can be reached by cable car from Toulon or by a narrow road that ascends from the west side and descends on the east side.
+The road is one of the stages of the annual Paris–Nice and Tour Méditerranéen bicycle races.

 At the top of Mount Faron is a memorial dedicated to the 1944 Allied landings in Provence (Operation Dragoon), and to the liberation of Toulon.